-- a.
-CSUSB shall make available free of charge the Hepatitis B vaccine and vaccination series to all employees who have reasonable potential for occupational exposure, and post exposure follow-up to employees who have had an exposure incident. - b.
-All medical evaluations and procedures including the Hepatitis B vaccine and vaccination series and post-exposure follow-up are: - i.)
-Made available to no cost to the employee; - ii.)
-Made available to the employee at a reasonable time and place; - iii.)
-Performed by or under the supervision of a licensed physician; - iv.)
-Provided according to the recommendations of the U.S. Public Health Service (PHS).
+a.
+CSUSB shall make available free of charge the Hepatitis B vaccine and vaccination series to all employees who have reasonable potential for occupational exposure, and post exposure follow-up to employees who have had an exposure incident.
+If a routine booster dose of Hepatitis B vaccine is recommended by the U.S. Public Health Service

-c.
-All laboratory tests shall be conducted by an accredited laboratory at no cost to the employee.
+- (USPHS) at a future date, such booster doses shall be made available at no cost. - b.
+All employees who decline the Hepatitis B vaccine offered shall sign the Cal-OSHA required waiver indicating their refusal.
+If the employee initially declines Hepatitis B vaccination but at a later date while still covered under the standard decides to accept the vaccination, the vaccination shall then be made available at no cost. - c.
+All medical evaluations and procedures including the Hepatitis B vaccine and vaccination series and post-exposure follow-up are: - i.
+Made available at no cost to the employee; - ii.
+Made available to the employee at a reasonable time and place; - iii.
+Performed by or under the supervision of a licensed physician; - iv.
+Provided according to the recommendations of the U.S. Public Health Service PHS). - d.
+All laboratory tests shall be conducted by an accredited laboratory at no cost to the employee. - 8.
+Post-Exposure Evaluation and Follow Up